Deploy an SDDC to host your workloads in the cloud.

-See AWS VPC Configuration and Availability Requirements and Account Linking and the VMware Cloud on AWS CloudFormation Template for important information about requirements for the AWS account and subnets you create in it.
+See AWS VPC Configuration and Availability Requirements and Account Linking and the VMware Cloud on AWS CloudFormation Template for important information about requirements for the AWS account and subnets.

 Option Description Skip for now If you don't have an AWS account or don't want to connect to one you have now, you can postpone this step for up to 14 days.
 This option is currently available for Single Host SDDCs only.
 Use an existing AWS account From the Choose an AWS account drop-down, select an AWS account to use an AWS account that was previously connected to another SDDC.
 If no accounts are listed in the drop-down, you must Connect to a new AWS account.
 Connect a new AWS account From the Choose an AWS account drop-down. select Connect to a new AWS account and follow the instructions on the page.
 The VMC Console shows the progress of the connection.

 - (Optional) Click NEXT to configure the Management Subnet in the SDDC.

 Enter an IP address range for the management subnet as a CIDR block or leave the text box blank to use the default, which is 10.2.0.0/16.
 You can't change these values after the SDDC has been created, so consider the following when you specify the Management Subnet address range: